What is Student Press Freedom Day?

 Student Press Freedom Day is a national day of action when we celebrate the contributions of student journalists and the need to support their independence without censorship or threat to their advisers.
 We call attention to the arbitrary and needless censorship of student journalists, and call upon elected officials to restore and protect student press freedom.

 The Student Press Law Center created Student Press Freedom Day to give student journalists a platform to advocate for press freedom in their communities.
-We support the advocates with our legal and policy expertise, by educating them on their rights, and through a grant program that aims to make hosting an event easy.
+We support the advocates with our legal and policy expertise, by educating them on their rights, and through our toolkit, designed to make hosting an event as easy as possible.
 Join us Feb.
-24, 2022 for Student Press Freedom Day!
+23, 2023 for Student Press Freedom Day!

 Why should I get involved?